I've Got a Secret: 1970s revivals

 The format of the 1970s revivals were essentially unchanged from the original series, though celebrity secrets, rather than challenges to the panel (whose members changed weekly), did return.
 Richard Dawson served as a regular panelist on both versions in the 1970s, with actress Pat Carroll also making frequent panel appearances, and Henry Morgan appeared as a panelist a few times as well.
+Former panelists Steve Allen hosted the syndicated version from 1972 until 1973 while Bill Cullen hosted the CBS version in 1976.

 Oxygen revival

 On the Oxygen revival, panelists had 45 seconds each for the questioning.
 The contestant earned $250 for each stumped panelist, and stumping the entire panel earned a total of $1,000 for the challenger.
 Stephanie Miller hosted this version and the show's set resembled an upscale city apartment.
 The Oxygen revival ran for over 120 episodes.
 Steve Allen (in one of his last major appearances before his passing) and Betsy Palmer both made special guest appearances on one episode.